appscode/blog/content/post/kubedb-v2024.11.18/index.md

 ## Elasticsearch

-RotateAuth OpsRequest has been added for elasticsearch in this release.
+RotateAuth OpsRequest has been added for elasticsearch. in this release.
 It will rotate the admin credential of elasticsearch.
-We can provide a secret name in the `spec.authentication.secretRef.name` and the ops manager will update the credential of the database.
+We can provide a secret name in the spec.authentication.secretRef.name and the ops manager will update the credential of the database.
 If we don’t provide any secret then the password of the current secret will be updated.

 **Elasticsearch Cluster Mode**